AusClimateService/data-code-group/terms_of_reference.md

 - Ensure appropriate licensing of ACS data products
 - Report on storage usage to the Data and Code Lead
 - Maintain documentation on currently available datasets
+- Maintain the CSIRO Research Data Plan/s for ACS Project 3 [CSIRO Data Custodian only]

 Desirable responsibilities:
 - Build and maintain an ACS Project 3 data catalogue (e.g. using [Intake](https://intake.readthedocs.io/en/latest/))